In this article, I will explain the main differences in the Architecture between Teradata and Snowflake.

 Like Teradata, Snowflake uses a cost-based optimizer.

 We know IPE (Incremental Planning and Execution) in Teradata.
-Here, the execution plan is modular, and the final plan is determined during the execution of the query.
+Here, the execution plan is modular, and the final plan is determined during the query’s execution.

 Snowflake also makes certain decisions only at query runtime.
 This includes, for example, the selection of the join method.